maktubhelou/swipe-central/USERSTORIES.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [√] User can see currency of charges in charges tab.
+- [ ] user gets alert box to confirm or reject currency charge with confirmation of amount and currency

 ## Video Walkthrough